Ben Askren: Personal life

 Askren is competitive in the sport of disc golf.
 In 2009, Askren finished ninth in the Amateur World Championships.
 Askren is sponsored by Discraft.
 He is also involved in cryptocurrency investing.

 Askren married his wife Amy in 2010 and together they have three children.

-Askren co-hosts a few weekly wrestling podcasts: 'FloWrestling Radio Live' with Christian Pyles on FloWrestling, 'The Funky & FRB Show' with Front Row Brian on Rokfin and 'The T-Row & Funky Show' with two-time NCAA champion Tommy Rowlands.
+Askren co-hosts the weekly podcast Funky and the Champ with Daniel Cormier.
+He previously co-hosted FloWrestling Radio Live with Christian Pyles on FloWrestling, The Funky & FRB Show with Front Row Brian on Rokfin, and The T-Row & Funky Show with Tommy Rowlands.

 Askren had previously stated that he was not religious, but he reported deciding to become a Christian after awakening from a 45-day coma.

 2025 hospitalization

 On June 7, 2025, Askren's wife, Amy Askren, announced in a social media post that Askren had been hospitalized with "severe pneumonia" that had developed as a result of a staph infection and that he was sedated, in a critical condition, and would likely require a lung transplant.
 On June 17, 2025, Amy Askren posted on social media that, though Askren remained on a ventilator and an extracorporeal membrane oxygenation system, he was showing signs of improvement, being "able to open his eyes and squeeze hands".

 The news of Askren's illness prompted messages of support and well-wishes for Askren and his family from the UFC, who broadcast a video of Askren's career highlights during UFC on ESPN: Usman vs. Buckley, as well as members of the MMA community, such as Henry Cejudo and Ariel Helwani.

 On June 30, 2025, Askren's wife announced in a social media post that Askren had received a double lung transplant.
 On July 9, 2025, Askren posted a video discussing his condition on social media.
 He said that he had no memory from May 28 to July 2 and that he flatlined four times and had lost 50 lb in weight during his illness.

+A year after his double lung transplant, Askren spoke publicly about his recovery following his return to active competition at RAF 11.
+Askren shared that "everything's headed in a really good direction" and "I'm almost to the point where it seems like a bad dream."